-1. Name of the department: SOCIOLOGY

-3. Names of Programmes/Courses offered (UG, PG, M.Phil., Ph.D., Integrated Masters; Integrated Ph.D., etc.):

-4. Names of Interdisciplinary courses and the departments/units involved:

-5. Annual/ semester/choice based credit :

-Annual

-6. Participation of the department in the courses offered by other departments :

-Participation of students in Spoken English class conducted by the English Department.
+1. Name of the department : SOCIOLOGY 2.
+Year of Establishment : B.A.
+General Course - 2001 B.A.
+Honours Course - 2013 3.
+Names of Programmes/Courses offered (UG, PG, M.Phil., Ph.D., Integrated Masters; Integrated Ph.D., etc.) : UG 4.
+Names of Interdisciplinary courses and the departments/units involved : Nil 5.
+Annual/ semester/choice based credit : Annual 6.
+Participation of the department in the courses offered by other departments : Participation of students in Spoken English class conducted by the English Department.
 Curriculum of of B.Sc.(H) in Agriculture & Rural Development includes rural sociology, rural development and extension services which are taught by the teachers of Sociology.

-7. Courses in collaboration with other universities, industries, foreign institutions, etc.:
+7. Courses in collaboration with other universities, industries, foreign institutions, etc.: NA 8.
+Details of courses/programmes NA discontinued (if any) with reasons :